Samuel-BlankAmber/squ1rrel-ctf-2025-writeups/geoguessr/README.md

 Flag: `squ1rrel{Creature_Feature}`

-Geoguessr was simultaneously the worst and best CTF challegne I have ever played.
+Geoguessr was simultaneously the worst and best CTF challenge I have ever played.
 It took 12 hours for Team Ireland to solve it, and multiple days in combined hours of effort across the team.
 Although I would never wish it on my worst enemy, it truly did bring us together as a team, and for that I am grateful.

 ~Fin